frankier/gsoc2020/vitrivr_pilot/README.md

 After this is finished, you can ssh into the VPS manually,and use `./runall.sh` which will start all the daemons in a screen session.

+The file `vitrivr.apache.conf` can be dropped into `/etc/httpd/conf.d/` to set up Apache for proxying under `/vitrivr/` and `/cineast/`.
+Make sure mod_proxy and mod_proxy_wstunnel are loaded.

 You can then tunnel to check using:

 ```